ervanalb/website/content/about.md

 I'm Eric Van Albert.
 You can email me by replacing the first dot in this domain with @

 I live in Massachusetts near Boston.
-I work at [Formlabs](http://formlabs.com/).
+I work at [Vicarious Surgical](http://vicarioussurgical.com/).

 I graduated MIT in 2014.
 I lived in [EC](http://eastcamp.us/) ([Tetazoo](http://tetazoo.scripts.mit.edu/))